Please choose a different web browser.

 • Manta TR1 IR Transceiver (from Twisted Melon for use with any Mac)

-• Apple Built-In IR Receiver (found in most new Mac models)
+• Apple Built-In IR Receiver (found in some older Mac models)

 • MCE/eHome 2005 IR Receiver (used with some Windows MCE systems)